Start planning your winter city break today

 The Advent Market sees Salzburg Palace transform into true magic at Christmas.
 A fairy-tale forest sits in front of it, with over 700 trees dazzling with fairy lights and red baubles, and the façade of the palace transforms into an oversized advent calendar with a different scene in 24 windows, creating a truly unique Christmas experience for the whole family.

-Magical Budapest is gorgeous in every season, but it really comes into its own in the winter and especially at Christmas, when the two Christmas markets kick-start the festive atmosphere into the city centre and everywhere you look is decorated with fairy lights.
+Beautiful Budapest is gorgeous at any time of the year, but it really comes into its own at Christmas, when the two Christmas markets set up and everywhere you look is festooned with fairy lights.

 Budapest takes pride in the quality of crafts, food and drink available at its Christmas markets.
 Wander through the stalls, nibbling on traditional Hungarian chimney cakes as you pick out the perfect thoughtful gift, then afterwards warm up in one of Budapest's thermal baths.